Consumer Medicine Information

-- duodenal and stomach ulcers – the recommended daily dosage is 150 mg twice daily or 300 mg once in the evening
+- duodenal and stomach ulcers – the recommended dosage is 150 mg twice a day or 300 mg once in the evening

 - to stop duodenal ulcers from coming back – the usual dosage is 150 mg once daily

-Elderly people and those who have kidney problems may need lower doses.
+Elderly people and those who have kidney problems may need to take a lower dose.